UECIT/uec-connect-conformance-guide/index.md

 *   Automated generation of validation reports
 *   Support for the collection of technical test evidence

-### Onboarding of software suppliers to the UEC Connect conformance process
+### Onboarding of software suppliers to the UEC Connect conformance process, providing:

 *   An overview of the NHS Digital approach for UEC Connect conformance
-*   UEC Connect conformance risk log
+*   A sample UEC Connect conformance risk log
 *   Test cases for validating key API functionality
 *   Clinical Scenarios built in to the sample CDSS instance
-*   Applying for conformance certification
+*   Guidance in applying for conformance certification

 ## Out of scope